gogognome/gogomessagepropertiessynchronizer/README.md

 # Build instructions

-After cloning this project type `gradlew install` from the command prompt in the directory containing the file build.gradle.
-After a couple of seconds build/libs/gogomessagepropertiessynchronizer-1.0.jar is created.
+After cloning this project type `mvn install` from the command prompt in the directory containing the file `pom.xml`.
+After a couple of seconds `/target/messagepropertiessynchronizer-1.0.0.jar` is created.

 # Usage